capacitor-community/background-geolocation/README.md

 ```

 ### iOS
-Specify the following keys in `Info.plist.`:
+Add the following keys to `Info.plist.`:

 ```xml
 <dict>